 And that way it's private, by the way.

-Anyway, I gotta take a brief time out, my friends will be back and continue and roll right on right after this.
+My friends will be back and continue and roll right on right after this.

 Do not go away.

-There are loads of ditto heads out there on fire chat.
+There are loads of ditto heads out there on Fire Chat.

 I just checked it during the break.

-They're all saying hey.
+They're all saying, hey, all saying hi.

-And they're all across the fruit and plain.
+And they're all across the fruited plane.

-Here's uh here's Ian in Fort Myers, Florida.
+Here's Ian in Fort Myers, Florida.

 It's great to have you on the program, sir.